conorobrien/CIS520-Final-Project/README.md

 CIS520-Final-Project
 ====================
 Using 20 trees with [city word bigram], it takes 390 seconds to finish all test data on biglab.
+The leaderboard error is above 0.68.
 So we don't have much room to add trees.

 Using 25 trees, it takes 450 seconds.